Axheladini/Link-Monitoring/README.md

 ## How it works

 At first, you create a dataset with links that you need to test.
 There is no user interface for importing your important links with the current version, therefore you will need to add important links as python objects ( Check Usage section ).
-Python by using Selenium with headless chrome (browser) points to each page where we have our important links, finds each important link by using one out of four functions: check_by_parent_id, check_by_text, check_by_tittle, check_by_class, check_by_link_id.
+Python by using Selenium with headless chrome (browser) points to each page where we have our important links, finds each important link by using one out of four functions: <i>check_by_parent_id</i>, <i>check_by_text</i>, <i>check_by_tittle</i>, <i>check_by_class</i>, check_by_link_id</i>.
 The link found is compared with the one in the dataset and at the end Python checks for the HTTP request code of the link.
 After all links are visited and controlled the tool  generates an in detail html report with the results for each link.

 ## Usage

 1. If Python is not installed at your machine, dowanload it from <a href="https://www.python.org/downloads/">www.python.org/downloads/</a> .
 I have installed Python 3.6

 2. Selenium uses chrome browser in headless mode to point to each page and find all links.
 Therefore, you will need to download the chromdriver.exe version based on your chrome browser version.
 Click on this <a href="https://chromedriver.chromium.org/" target="_blank">link</a> and download the version corresponding to your chrome browser.
-Copy the exe file to “C:\linkmonitoring\chromedriver.exe” (this path is important because the tool expects it exactly in this location).
+Copy the exe file to “<b>C:\linkmonitoring\chromedriver.exe</b>” (this path is important because the tool expects it exactly in this location).

 3. Pull, clone or download the repository from GitHub <a href="https://github.com/Axheladini/Link-Monitoring" target="_blank">Link</a> The tool comes with pre-filed data (important links dataset) from altervista.org pages.
 At this step from cmd point to your local repository and run the command: